WairimuMW/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 7-everybody: adds execute permission to all users
 * 8-James_Bond: sets all permissions to other users and no permissions to owner and groups
 * 9-John_Doe: sets all permissions to owner, read and execute to group, write and execute to other users
+* 10-mirror_permissions: sets the mode of file hello the same as file olleh